 The Puma had two interesting reasons for being conceived.
-Ford where currently late to the game with mainstream Twin-Cam engines; they had stopped with the pinto twin-cam in 1996 with the Escort RS2000 16v MK6 and its ‘Zetec-e’ (or earlier, ‘Zeta’) twin-cam replacement was pitched for the performance and regular sport models in the compact and midsize line-up of Ford, for the Escort, Mondeo & Cougar (and Fiesta XR2 16v & RS1800).
-Ford had started working with Yamaha and their partner Mazda in designing a new small alloy-block family of engines, loosely based off the Ford ‘CVH’ engine, called the Sigma (dubbed as ‘Zetec-se’ or ‘Zetec-S’).
+Ford were currently late to the game with mainstream 4-cylinder twin-cam engines; they had mostly stopped with the pinto twin-cam in 1996 with the Escort RS2000 16v MK6 and its ‘Zetec-e’ (or earlier, ‘Zeta’) twin-cam replacement was pitched for the performance and regular sport models in the compact and midsize line-up of Ford, for the Escort, Mondeo & Cougar (and Fiesta XR2 16v & RS1800).
+Ford had started working with Yamaha and their partner Mazda in designing a new small alloy-block family of 4-cylinder engines, loosely based off the Ford ‘CVH’ engine, called the Sigma (dubbed as ‘Zetec-se’ or ‘Zetec-S’).
 It is important to note the ‘Zetec’ (‘Zeta’/’Zetec-e’/’Zetec-R’) engine family has no relation to the ‘Sigma'(‘Zetec-S’ or ‘Zetec-se’) engine family.
 But Ford hadn’t yet developed their own Variable Timing system, such as a Honda’s notorious ‘V-TEC’ technology.
 It would save them money (and time) to go to someone else, than develop their own variable timing system.
 While Toyota often worked with Yamaha on engines, Ford had work with them before with the American market Taurus SHO saloon, but in a similar way to the Puma.
 Like the Taurus SHO (‘Super-High-Output’), the Puma was originally meant to exist, with the engine it possesses originally planned for another car.

 The initial concept was an open roof coupe, called the Lynx, built by Ghia in Turin, Italy and was revealed at the 1996 Geneva Motor show.
 However with mild adjustments to the design, it would be unveiled the next year as the Puma, to sit below the Mercury Cougar (sold as a Ford outside of the USA).

-The 1.7 featured Variable Cam Timing (VCT) and received upgrades such as elimination of cylinder liners- but a nikasil compound coating of the cylinder bore instead (to withstand higher temperatures and a lower coefficient of friction- while increasing the capacity from 1.6 to 1.7).
+The 1.7 featured Variable Cam Timing (VCT) and received upgrades such as elimination of cylinder liners- but a nikasil compound coating of the cylinder bore instead (to withstand higher temperatures and a lower coefficient of friction- while increasing the capacity from 1.4 to 1.7).
 Other upgrades to the engine design included a modified cylinder head and a unique inlet manifold to resonate a unique noise meant to resonate a sound that would resemble that of historic rally cars.
-It is also key to add that normal sigma engines already had sintered rods, which seemed quite impressive as that would usually only be in exotic car engines (for the time at least).
+It is also key to add that normal Sigma engines already had sintered rods, which seemed quite impressive as that would usually only be found in exotic car engines (for the time at least).
 The gearbox received calibration for short timing ratios, braking was improved (later cars had larger brakes added) and a stiffer suspension setup and a wider track- than the fiesta.

 The 1.4 was even improved with a mild upgrade, with profiled cams, producing a subtle 90 BHP rather than the 80 BHP, which for then, gave a decent acceleration time, especially with regards to the fuel range and great handling it offered.
 While the 1.7 VCT only offered 125 BHP, it was all about handling with the Puma, and yet it still returned a good acceleration time of 8.6 seconds to clock 60 mph.
 Ford where really eager to pitch this as a driver’s car, even on the lower powered models.
 While the car was aimed at the Renault Megane Coupe and the Opel/Vauxhall Tigra, it was very much similar to the older 2nd Gen Honda CRX 16v & Si, and the Mazda MX3 V6, in which had similar performance, and more so, a similar design ethos and engineering philosophy.
 However the car was pitched with many other contemporary coupes of the time, such as the Fiat Coupe and Hyundai Coupe; it was similar proportions in size and performance with the Alfa Romeo 916 GTV 16v Twin-Spark.